About the CCC

 Current Structure

 The CCC operates as a programmatic committee of CRA under CRA’s bylaws: its membership only slightly overlaps the CRA’s Board of Directors; it has significant autonomy; and it has a great deal of synergistic mutual benefit with CRA.
-The CCC Council meets three times every calendar year, including at least one meeting in Washington, D.C., and has biweekly conference calls between these meetings.
-Also, the CCC leadership has biweekly conference calls with the leadership of NSF’s Directorate for Computer and Information Science and Engineering (CISE).
+The CCC Council meets three times every calendar year, including at least one meeting in Washington, D.C., and has monthly conference calls between these meetings.
+Also, the CCC leadership has monthly conference calls with the leadership of NSF’s Directorate for Computer and Information Science and Engineering (CISE).

 The CCC is broadly inclusive, and any computing researcher who wishes to become involved is encouraged to do so.
 For example, each winter, the CCC issues a call for nominations for Council members effective the following July.